yk-x-25/language-Transliteration/README.md

 # Language Translation
-Get instantaneous translation letter by letter .Even word matters!
+Get instantaneous translation letter by letter .Every letter matters!
 Choose over 10+ sugesstions for each word.
 # How to use?
 * Select the language to which you want to convert
 * Type the Word